CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.3.3 VPN.md

 ### 4.1 Literature

-Additional information on threats and security measures in the "VPN" area can be found in the following publications, among others:
+Further information on threats and security measures in the "VPN" area can be found in the following publications, among others:

 * #### [27033-5] ISO / IEC 27033-5: 2013